 Strasbourg In France

-This is a bronze coloured, metal fridge magnet souvenir of Strasbourg in France.
-Strasbourg is the capital and principal city of the Alsace region in eastern France and located close to the border with Germany.
-Economically, Strasbourg is an important centre of manufacturing and engineering, as well as of road, rail, and river communications.
+This is a scroll shaped silver coloured metal fridge magnet souvenir of Strasbourg in France.
+Strasbourg is the capital and principal city of the Alsace region in eastern France and is the official seat of the European Parliament.
+Located close to the border with Germany it is historically German-speaking, explaining the city's Germanic name.
+Strasbourg's historic city centre, the Grande Ile (Grand Island), was classified a World Heritage site by UNESCO in 1988, the first time such an honour was placed on an entire city centre.
+Strasbourg is an important centre of manufacturing and engineering, as well as of road, rail, and river communications.
 The port of Strasbourg is the second largest on the Rhine after Duisburg, Germany.
-In terms of city rankings, Strasbourg has been ranked third in France and 18th globally for innovation.
+Strasbourg is situated on the Ill River, where it flows into the Rhine on the border with Germany, across from the German town Kehl.
 The city lies in the Upper Rhine Plain, approximately 20 km (12 mi) east of the Vosges Mountains and 25 km (16 mi) west of the Black Forest.
-The location and the resulting poor natural ventilation makes Strasbourg one of the most atmospherically polluted cities of France, though the progressive disappearance of heavy industry on both banks of the Rhine, as well as effective measures of traffic regulation in and around the city are helping improve air pollution.